 How long do sinus infections last?

 Different factors cause different infections.
 As a result, the signs of sinus infection differ in various types of infections.
-Similarly, there are different results in how long do sinus infections last.
-By the duration that the sinusitis can last, they are classified into three different types.
+Similarly, there are different results in how long sinus infections last.
+By the duration that sinusitis can last, they are classified into three different types.

 - Acute sinusitis doesn’t last more than 4 weeks.
 But most of it doesn’t take that much time too.
 Usually, it stays severe for 3 to 6 days after initiation.
 Then after 10 days, it starts to get better.
 But sometimes, it can lead to secondary infection by the formation of bacteria.
 Then it can take a month to cure,